 Some other Samsung 64MP GW1 sensor features include dual conversion gain (DCG) that allows the sensor to adjust the light intake in a bright environment, high-performance Phase detection Autofocus, and Full HD videos capture at 480fps (so, FHD 960fps slow-motion videos will still be software trickery).

-The new 64MP Sony IMX686 has joined the fray and has already been employed on Redmi K30.
+The new 64MP Sony IMX686 & IMX682 have joined the fray and have already been employed by major brands like Xiaomi, Samsung, and others.

 List of phones with 64MP Camera